Herniated Discs, Car Accidents &Insurance: What's a Fair Settlement?

 - Your Damages– What were your damages?
 They matter quite a bit.
 Victims with herniated discs should evaluate all physical, financial, and emotional damages associated with their injuries to ensure they pursue adequate compensation.
 Factors to consider may include:

-- Severity of injury, physical pain and suffering, and impact on daily life;
+- The severity of injury, physical pain and suffering, and impact on daily life;

 - Lost wages or lost future earnings (from having to recuperate, attend doctor; appointments, or from an inability to work entirely / inability to perform the same work as before the accident);